cybercongress/cybercongress/blog/2021-04-23-game_of_links_update_2.md

 author: savetheales
 ---

 On March 6th, the Game of Links final was prolonged until the 1st of May [by proposal #28](https://cyber.page/governance/28).
 The rationale behind the proposal evolved around the development of the next stage of `Cyber`, the `Bostrom` canary network.
-That proposal mentioned that if the allocated time won't be enough, the Congress team will propose a new timeframe, and here it is:
+That proposal mentioned that if the allocated time wasn't enough, the Congress team would propose a new timeframe, and here it is:

-1. Prolong the final of the Game of Links until the `~3 weeks` deadline before the launch of  `Bostrom`.
+1. Prolong the final stage of the Game of Links until the `~3 week` deadline before the launch of  `Bostrom`.
 This means that we're going to close the disciplines of the game, only with the knowledge of the launch date.
-2. Change the distribution of disciplines(load, relevance, lifetime, delegation) to 500 GCYB.
+2. Change the distribution of disciplines (load, relevance, lifetime, delegation) to 500 GCYB.

 *Rationale:* As expected, the Congress team requires more time for the launch of the `Bostrom` canary network.
 We need a running network to keep developing cyber.page and onboard new community members.